shpigi/shpigi.github.io/_pages/about.md

 ## Machine Learning Researcher & Developer

-With a strong foundation in Computer science, a PhD in computational neuroscience (brain-computer interfaces) and 16+ years of experience applying ML in industry ([IBM Research](https://research.ibm.com/labs/israel), [Kindred.ai](https://www.ocadogroup.com/investors/ocado-acquires-kindred-systems-and-haddington-dynamics) and now as part of [Ocado Technology](https://www.ocadogroup.com/solutions/our-technology)) I currently explore the use of ML to make robots behave intelligently.
+With a strong foundation in Computer science, a PhD in computational neuroscience (brain-computer interfaces) and 16+ years of experience applying ML in industry ([IBM Research](https://research.ibm.com/labs/israel), [Kindred.ai](https://www.ocadogroup.com/investors/ocado-acquires-kindred-systems-and-haddington-dynamics) and now at [Ocado Technology](https://www.ocadogroup.com/solutions/our-technology)) I currently explore the use of ML to make robots behave intelligently.

 ## Research Interests
 Deep Learning<br>